lutraconsulting/qgis-crayfish-plugin/README.md

 <img align="right" src="https://raw.githubusercontent.com/lutraconsulting/qgis-crayfish-plugin/master/crayfish/images/crayfish_128px.png">

-The Crayfish Plugin is a visualiser for temporal structured/unstructured grids in QGIS.

-You can use Crayfish to load the file formats supported by [MDAL](https://github.com/lutraconsulting/MDAL)

-Works on Windows, Linux and MacOS.
+The Crayfish Plugin is to extent QGIS' functionalities to handle mesh datasets.
+With Crayfish plugin, you can export your mesh data as a GDAL/OGR raster or vector, generate animations and plot time series.

+Any mesh formats supported by [MDAL](https://github.com/lutraconsulting/MDAL) can be used in Crayfish plugin.
+Crayfish is compatible with all the main desktop operating systems (Windows, Linux and MacOS).

 ### Crayfish 3 vs Crayfish 2